pmcgoohan/targeting-zero-mev/content-layer.md

 But we have a problem.
 In some cases the shuffler may get an advantage by withholding their reveal.
 This could include giving themselves a second chance at a better transaction order and statistical frontrunning (see Shuffler Withholding).

 This is where vaults come in.
 Vault roles are also allocated by the scheduler.
 The shuffler uses threshold encryption (2/3 or 2/4 is probably sufficient) to split their entropy between vaults (MsgEntropySplit).
-In the case of 2/4, the shuffler splits their entropy so that any 2 of the 4 vaults assigned to them will be able to reveal their key if they fail to.
+In the case of 2/4, the shuffler splits their entropy so that any 2 of the 4 vaults assigned to them can reveal it if they fail to.

 #### Entropy Commit Reveal

-By convention, vaults 0 and 1 will always reveal under the same conditions as the shuffler.
+By convention, vaults 0 and 1 always reveal under the same conditions as the shuffler.
 This is so they don’t increase latency by waiting until the shuffler has failed to reveal first.
 It also allows everyone to validate that the shuffler sent the vaults a valid split of their entropy key.

 If those vaults are slow to reveal, the others can begin to reveal instead.
 By not revealing more than is immediately necessary we reduce network messages.